-8. Nowacki's case:

-- a.
-Nowacki contends the property record card shows the topography of the property is low, meaning it is susceptible to wet conditions, The property record card also shows the property has utilities, paved streets and roads.
+- 8. Nowacki's case: - a.
+Nowacki contends the property is located in an area that, although subdivided into lots, is undeveloped, wooded, and over grown.
+There is no indication that there has been public investment in the area.
+The property record card shows the property has all utilities and that the streets and roads are paved.
 Nowacki contends the property has none of those characteristics.
-The property record card shows the neighborhood life cycle as static.
-The significant decrease in the assessed value from \$3,600 in 2010 to \$1,200 in 2017 indicates the neighborhood is not static.
+The property record card also shows the neighborhood life cycle as static.
+The significant decrease in the assessed value from \$12,800 in 2010 to \$1,200 in 2017 indicates the neighborhood is not static.
 Nowacki testimony; Pet'r Exs.
 A-D. - b.
-Nowacki alleges the Auditor possessed the property for 40 years prior to his purchase of it in 2009.
+Nowacki alleges that the Auditor owned the property for 40 years before he purchased it in 2009.
 It finally sold at an auction attended by hundreds of eligible bidders.
 None of them bid the assessed value.
-In fact, the bid was a fraction of that amount.
+He alleges that lots like these are transferred to the city because they have been churning through the system for years.
 Nowacki testimony. - c.
-Nowacki contends a reasonable assessed valuation for the property is \$500 for both 2013 and 2017, which is many times his purchase price.
+Nowacki contends a reasonable assessed valuation for the property is \$500 for both 2013 and 2017.
 He further argued that the 2013 assessment should at least be lowered to the 2017 value of \$1,200.
-Even though that value is still inaccurate, it would offer some relief from the reckless assessing in Lake County.
-Nowacki testimony. - d.
-He further contends that the neighborhood life cycle stage may pertain to the neighborhood because it specifically says "neighborhood".
-The other characteristics, the streets, the utilities and the topography, refer to the specific parcel.
-He argues that if the terms pertained to the neighborhood, it would say "neighborhood streets," "neighborhood utilities," and "neighborhood topography".
-Nowacki testimony.
+Even though that value is still inaccurate, it would offer some relief.
+Nowacki testimony. - 9.
+The Assessor's case:

-3 The Assessor offered no exhibits.
+&lt;sup>3 The Assessor offered no exhibits.